Wagishu/VS-Code-Git/GitHub Test/README.md

-# Test GitHub Project
+# GitHub Test Project
 This is my first GitHub project.
-I published this project directly from Visual Studio Code.
+I published this directly from Visual Studio Code.